About Performance audits

 How do performance audits differ from financial audits?

 In financial audits, auditors use standard procedures and rely on accounting principles to determine the financial health of an organization.
-Performance audits determine whether an agency program is efficiently and effectively delivering the intended results.
+While performance audits may have a financial element, generally they determine whether an agency program is efficiently and effectively delivering the intended results.

 In contrast to financial audits, performance audits are research-based, and often require the auditor to determine the criteria against which a program will be evaluated.
 These audits apply a variety of methodologies beyond accounting procedures.